wrgr/cppbook/assignments.md

 #### [](#ca018)

+You will together a one page slide with information about a Top School to share with the CPP class.
+You should prepare a 3 minute presentation – we will call on you at random one week to present.

+Be practicing and prepared to give a short 90 second presentation with your standout factor and a 2.5 minute presentation about your school!

 ### Core Assignment 18 -  Great Discovery

 #### [](#ca019)

+The Great Discovery worksheet will help you to think about your future goals, who you are, and what is most important to you.
+You will also develop a personal mission statement.

+Please use the digital template, which also asks questions about your personal and professional role models.

+This activity is adapted from [Sean Covey](www.seancovey.com/pdf/teens/The_Great_Discovery.pdf).

 ### Core Assignment 19 -  Mentor Activity I

+Completed during class - developing standout factors!

 #### [](#ca020)